Uganda election: Museveni leads in early results | DW | 15.01.2021

 Museveni, a former guerilla commander who ousted dictator Idi Amin in 1986, changed the constitution in 2019 to allow him to run for a sixth five-year term.

-Wine, who became an MP in 2017, argued the long-serving leader could not offer the change that Uganda's youth demand as the East African nation grappes with high unemployment.
+Wine, who became an MP in 2017, argued the long-serving leader could not offer the change that Uganda's youth demand as the East African nation grapples with high unemployment.

 The pop star says his supporters will demonstrate peacefully if they believe the election has been stolen.